mcreel/SimulatedNeuralMoments.jl/README.md

 using BSON:@save
 using BSON:@load

-# get the things to define the structure for the model
+# get the things to define the structure for the statistical model we wish to estimate
 # For your own models, you will need to supply the functions
 # found in MNlib.jl, using the same formats
 include("MNlib.jl")